 After you check in, head to dinner at one of the restaurants downtown.
 DC Steak House, known for its Certified Angus Beef steaks, is a great option if you want to kick your staycation off right.
 Not in the mood for beef?
 The steakhouse also grills lamb chops, veal chops, chicken, and seafood.
 Pair with a glass of wine for a night worth remembering.

 Your evening doesn’t have to end there, though.
-If you feel up to it—and why wouldn’t you on the first night of your staycation?—walk across the street to Bourbon Jacks for live country music.
+If you feel up to it—and why wouldn’t you on the first night of your staycation?—walk across the street to Bourbon Jacks American Tavern or The Stillery for live country music.
 Or, duck into Murphy’s Law Irish Pub & Ale House on your way back to the hotel for live music Wednesday through Saturday.

 Grab a quick breakfast at the hotel restaurant, AJ’s Café, before heading to the course for your morning tee time.
 Yes, it will be hot, but it’s a historic course—boasting the first grass greens in Arizona—and you can always cool off in the resort pool later.

 Not convinced?
 Stay cool at Chandler Fashion Center.
 The shopping destination has more than 180 stores including Ann Taylor, Coach, Pottery Barn, LEGO, and The Apple Store.
-When you’re ready to break for lunch, you have a choice between several restaurants at the mall, including BJ’s Restaurant & Brewhouse, California Pizza Kitchen, and Kona Grill.
-Or, make your way across the parking lot to Majerle’s Sports Grill, owned by Phoenix Suns favorite Dan Majerle.
+When you’re ready to break for lunch, you have a choice between several restaurants at the mall, including BJ’s Restaurant & Brewhouse, The Cheesecake Factory, and more Or, make your way across the parking lot to Hop Social Tavern for a local, Chandler spot.

 You don’t have to jump in the car for great shopping, though.
 Downtown Chandler has several boutiques and fun shops worth checking out.
-For unique gift items, head to Sibley’s West, which features everything from food to wine, pottery, and apparel.
-Saba’s Western Wear is another must.
+For unique gift items, head to d'vine Gourmet, which features everything from food to wine, pottery, and decor and for clothing, Saba’s Western Wear is another must.
 In addition to cowboy boots and hats, the store sells purses, t-shirts, small gift items, and more.
-Between stores, cool off with a frozen treat at Paletas Betty.

 Start the day off with breakfast at Downtown Chandler Café & Bakery.
 (Try the peach cobbler pancakes or the eggs benedict.)
 Then, decide whether you want a more active or relaxing day.
 For a more active day, consider spending a few hours ice skating at USA’s Skateland or bowling at one of Chandler’s three bowling alleys.
 If you’d rather relax, unwind with a spa day at Hawaiian Experience Spa.
 (Couple’s massages are available.)